Controllable Text Generation via Probability Density Estimation in the Latent Space: Methodology

 Given sentence and attribute pairs $\{(s_i, a_i)\}$, we use a learnable encoder to map each sentence to a sample point $x_i \in \mathbb{R}^{n\times1}$, which can activate the fixed language model to reconstruct the same sentence afterward via prefix-tuning.
 We denote the training loss of this reconstruction target as:

 where we can regard each point $x_i$ as being sampled from a continuous Latent Space.
-It's worth noting that estimating the Latent Space can be a pre-training or a pre-processing phase, in which we can directly use the parameters and mapped points \citet{gu2022distributional} provide.
+It's worth noting that estimating the Latent Space can be a pre-processing phase that is compatible with any pre-trained auto-encoding structure.